jupyter-widgets-contrib/ipycanvas/docs/source/drawing_shapes.rst

 extra steps:

 - First, you create the path with ``begin_path``
-- Then you use drawing commands to draw into the path
+- Then you use drawing commands to add shapes into the path
 - Once the path has been created, you can ``stroke`` or ``fill`` the path to render it

 Here are the functions used to perform these steps: